About us

 • Building positive relationships

-It has been a busy year for Chorley Roads Primary Care Network (PCN).
-Whilst continuing to deliver the Covid-19 vaccine programme, we have continued to recruit our Additional Roles Reimbursement Scheme (ARRS) staff.
-We have welcomed to the PCN:
+It has been a busy year for Chorley Roads Primary Care Network.
+It has been the first year we have fully delivered the IIF to its full potential due to the previous years being retired due to the pressures of the pandemic.
+We continued to recruit into the Additional Roles Reimbursement Roles Scheme and welcomed the following staff to the PCN:

-We have also welcomed Dr Sheetal Saagar as our Health Inequalities lead.
+We have also welcomed Dr Ali Ohmed as our new PCN Cancer Lead.

-I would like to thank each member practice for their continued support during 2021-2022 and the exceptional work each and every member of the ARRS team have contributed over the last 12 months.
+I would like to thank each member practice for their continued support during 2024-2025 and the exceptional work each member of the ARRS team has contributed over the last 12 months.

 Victoria Westwood, Network Manager